ome/omero-documentation/omero/sysadmins/server-permissions.rst

 Groups and users must be created by the server administrator or a restricted administrator with the correct privileges.
-Users can then be added by the administrator (either a full admin or a restricted admin with the correct privileges) or by one of the group owners assigned by the administrator.
-This would typically be the PI of the lab.
+Users can then be added by the administrator (either a full admin or a restricted admin with the correct privileges) or by one of the group owners assigned by the administrator (group owners would typically include the PI of the lab).
 The group's owners or administrators can also choose the permission level for that group.
 See the :help:`Help guide for managing groups
 <sharing-data.html#owner>` for more information about how to administrate them
 in OMERO.